WeirdConstructor/HexoDSP/README.md

 in the GitHub issue tracker, or your pull requests is left dangling around for ages.

+If you want to contribute new DSP nodes/modules to HexoDSP/HexoSynth, please look into the guide at the start of the [crate::dsp] module.

 I might merge pull requests if I find the time and think that the contributions are in line with my vision.